Your Front Desk Is Having The Wrong Conversations.

 Map System Vulnerabilities

-How unready patients reach your clinical schedule
+How unready patients are allowed to reach your clinical schedule

 03